podaac/machine-learning/eddy-detection/v1.book_chapter/README.md

+# Using Deep Learning to identify ocean mesoscale eddies from Sea Surface Height maps - a step-by-step guide

-This repository contains the content and source code for the machine learning on ocean eddies chapter of the Earth AI book.
+This repository contains the content and source code for a chapter of a book "Artificial Intelligence for Earth science".
+It contents original codes as well as the use of an open-source package [py-eddy-tracker](https://py-eddy-tracker.readthedocs.io/en/stable/).

 Authors: